AI & Automation

 AI in finance has moved beyond simple templates or triggers.
 It improves with every exchange and recognizes phrasing, identifying decision-makers, and learning which messages speed up payments.

 Over time, it becomes specialized in your customers, tone, and AR processes.
-Paraglide's model handles disputes, charge issues, and multi-invoice payments better than a rule-based system ever could.
+Paraglide’s model handles disputes, charge issues, and multi-invoice payments with more accuracy and less manual input.
+Interested?
+Feel free to check Paraglide out.

 AR is shifting from reacting to late payments to managing risk early.
 AI monitors payment behavior, delays, partial payments, and late acknowledgments and flags risks before they turn into bad debt.